Grace Nelson: “We’ve worked so hard for this, and it’s never been done. It’s history. We just made history at Ames High!”

 1st Team – Kelly Friedrich, Grace Nelson

 As the AHS girls began 3A state tournament play, team-play and player support solidified and never wavered throughout the tournament – everyone had each other’s back!
 Ames High defeated Mason City (6-0) and Cedar Falls (4-1) during regionals.
 The first state in appearance in 11 years started with a commanding victory over CR Kennedy (6-1) in the quarterfinals.
 The Little Cyclones team then came from behind to defeat Iowa City West in the semi-finals (2-1).
-In the championship game Ames High defeated WDM Valley 1-0 on a goal by Grace Nelson with the assist by Katherine Klein, earning its first-ever State Championship in school history.
+In the championship game Ames High defeated WDM Valley 1-0 on a goal by Grace Nelson with the assist by Lucy Weniger, earning its first-ever State Championship in school history.

 The 3A All-Tournament team included: